 TIPS TO MAKE SMOOTH AND CREAMY LEMON CURD

 I highly recommend using a double boiler method which is cooking in a heatproof bowl placed over a saucepan with simmering water, although some recipes call for cooking it in a saucepan directly over low heat which is possible to do.
 It’s important to note that the bowl should not touch the water.

 Another method that I also recommend to use is the reverse creaming method, which you usually see in making pastry cream.
-Mix all the dry ingredients with sugar first then cook the lemon juice in a saucepan over medium heat until it only just starts to simmer.
-Slowly add the hot lemon juice to the egg and sugar mixture, mixing constantly until combined then bring it back to the saucepan, cook it over low heat while constantly stirring until thickened.
+Mix lemon zest, eggs with sugar until combined, then cook the lemon juice in a saucepan over medium heat until it only just starts to simmer.
+Slowly add the hot lemon juice to the egg and sugar mixture, whisking constantly until combined then bring it back to the saucepan, cook it over low heat while constantly stirring until thickened.
 For both methods, adding butter is the last step of the process and after adding butter, keep whisking until you reach the desired consistency.